 Why does Nikka use a Coffey still?

-Nikka uses an imported Coffey Grain still because it keeps more of the characteristic aromas, notes, and flavors in the Whisky.
-The newer continuous stills are way more efficient.
+Nikka uses an imported vintage Coffey still (a specific type of continuous still) because it maintains more of the characteristic aromas, notes, and flavors in the whisky.
+Modern continuous stills are way more efficient.
 But at the same time, they also strip out much flavor out of the spirit.

-The founder of Nikka, Masataka Taketsuru, is married to a Scottish woman and decided to bring Scottish stills to Japan to produce high-quality Whisky according to Scottish standards.
+The founder of Nikka, Masataka Taketsuru, is married to a Scottish woman and decided to bring Scottish stills to Japan to produce high-quality whisky according to Scottish standards.

 This attention to detail also shows in the choice of barrels used for the aging process of the whisky.
 All casks are made on-site from fresh oak.

 The result of this decision is a spirit full of character which might, however, not be for everyone.
 Yet, those who appreciate it will be pleasantly surprised by its sweet, light, and complex flavors.